-RULONA provides a commission or appointment as a notary public in effect on January 1, 2022, shall continue until its date of expiration.
-Commission renewal for and performance of notarial acts by such notaries public on or after January 1, 2022, shall be subject to RULONA.
+RULONA would provide a commission or appointment as a notary public in effect on January 1, 2022, would continue until its date of expiration.
+Commission renewal for and performance of notarial acts by such notaries public on or after January 1, 2022, would be subject to RULONA.